fmacpro/horseman-article-parser/README.md

     "spelling",
     "keywords",
     "summary",
+    "readability",
   ],
 };
 ```
 Add "summary" to `options.enabled` to generate a short summary of the article text.
 The result
 includes `text.summary` and a `text.sentences` array containing the first five sentences.

+Add "readability" to `options.enabled` to evaluate readability and estimate reading time.
+The result is available as `article.readability` with `scores` and `readingTime` (seconds).

 You may pass rules for returning an articles title & contents.
 This is useful in a case
 where the parser is unable to return the desired title or content e.g.